If you’re looking for a new and challenge exercise to grow your bicep, look no further than the drag curl.

 - Curl the weight up towards your chest while pulling your elbows behind you.

-- Squeeze your biceps at the top of the movement, and then lower the weight back down to the starting position.
+- Squeeze your biceps at the top of the movement, then lower the weight back to the starting position.

 The seated drag curl can be beneficial for those who have difficulty maintaining proper form while standing or for individuals with lower back issues